FREQUENTLY ASKED QUESTIONS

-Graduate students receive tuition costs and most fees up to a total of $18,000 or potentially up to full tuition, as detailed in your award letter, plus a stipend of approximately $15,000.
-All stipends are paid in monthly installments of eight months or 12 months.
+Graduate students receive tuition costs and most fees up to a total of $18,000 or potentially up to full tuition, as detailed in your award letter, plus a stipend of at least $20,000.
+All stipends are paid in monthly installments.
 Undergraduate students receive $10,000 toward tuition plus a stipend of $5,000.
-Stipends are paid in monthly installments over an eight-month period.
+Stipends are paid in monthly installments.

 16. Do I have to take specific classes?

 Academic year FLAS Fellows must take at least one language course and one area studies course focused on the appropriate region or global issue in each semester of the FLAS year.

 17. Can I receive an Academic Year FLAS for a single semester?